Introduction to wound healing and scars.

 For all silicone products, it is advisable to remove any excess hair as that can prevent products sticking well.
 Also make sure the skin is clean and dry without any creams, oils or lotion on it, as otherwise they will not stick.
 Again, these are medical grade products and you should be able to ask about them in hospital, your GP or in a pharmacy, depending on how well your practitioner is educated about silicone scar treatment.

-The general advice is that a topical cream or gel can be used from about 2 weeks after the trauma – but only when your scar is well closed, there are no signs of infection, no scab formation, and all stitches have been removed.
+The general advice is that a topical cream or gel can be used from about 2 weeks after the trauma – but only when your scar is well closed, there are no signs of infection, no scab formation, and all stitches have been removed or dissolved/ absorbed.
 The cream can be used 3x per day for 4 weeks.
 Silicone gels can also be used after approx. 2 weeks and applied 2x per day, and at any time on an existing scar.
 They propose the use of silicone therapy (tapes and sheets) for at least 12 hours per day for 3-6 months but up to two years – as long as the scar is active.
 You should see the benefits after 3 months with all silicone products.

 Molnlycke Health Care are the manufacturer of dressings (mentioned above), including the Mepilex foam dressing range.
 Using a silicone adhesive layer, called Safetac, dressings can be removed easily without causing pain.
 Always discuss your dressing needs with your medical practitioner.
 Mepilex Border Comfort range is for medium to high exuding wounds and with Mepilex Border Post-op are both flexible dressings suitable for tissues under tensile strain, such as scars over joints or abdomen.
 They are recommended on wounds for up to 7 days after surgery.
 Molnlycke's self-adherent dressing range for reduction and prevention of hypertrophic or keloid scarring called Mepiform comes in 3 different sizes and can be cut to size.
 I am currently awaiting the company's representative to confirm, how many times the product can be re-used and the recommended application.
 Mefix is sometimes recommended on the outer layer of your silicone sheet (such as the one by Jobskin), if you find that it rubs against your clothing, as Mefix has a smooth surface.
 It is sold as a 10 meter roll (by either 5 or 10cm).
 You can buy these products online or in your local pharmacy.
 Always check that you are buying the correct size, or like in case of Mepiform, you can cut it to the desired size.